reedspool/rcverse/README.md

 ## Super Secret Auth Bypass Token

 In `config.env.template` you will see `SPECIAL_SECRET_AUTH_TOKEN_DONT_SHARE`.
 This is used to bypass authentication for the special case where a kiosk like RCTV needs a hard-coded authentication instead of RC OAuth.
 This should only be used for local testing or in the case of a kiosk, it should never be stored in plain text or be visible to anyone in plain text.
 RCTV will hide this specific URL to hide this token. `crypto.randomUUID()` is a good way to make a new UUID for this purpose.
 Maybe prepend a signifier like `rctv-` to the UUID produced, so if it gets leaked you have some inkling where its from.

+## Mixpanel

+For web stats tracking, we're using Mixpanel.
+You'll need to get an application token for it and set the `MIXPANEL_TOKEN` env variable.
+I suggest not setting this token correctly in your local `config.env` file, and only setting it properly in the deployment, so you don't confuse local development tracking data with production data.